lrongzheni/SCDRE/README.md

-Source code for Neural Computing and Application 2022 paper:Self-Supervised Commonsense Knowledge Learning forDocument-level Relation Extraction
+Source code for Neural Computing and Application 2022 paper:SCDRE

 Architecture